 Written by Sarah Prager and medically reviewed by Dr. Gary Levy, Reproductive Endocrinologist specializing in the treatment of fertility and complex reproductive disorders with Fertility Cloud.

-If you’re deep into the trying-to-conceive (or TTC) communities online, you may have come across something called “the soft cup method” for trying to increase your chances of getting pregnant.
+If you’re deep into the trying-to-conceive (or TTC) communities online, you may have come across something called “the soft cup method” for trying to conceive.
 But what is it and—more importantly—does it work?

 What is the soft cup method?

-The soft cup method is when you use a menstrual cup (one brand name is Softcup) to keep ejaculate in the vaginal canal near the cervix after insemination.
-The idea behind it is that instead of sperm draining away from the cervix before they can reach it, the cup will keep all of the sperm in place and give them additional opportunity to swim up.
+The soft cup method is when a menstrual cup (one brand name is Softcup) is used to keep ejaculate in the vaginal canal near the cervix after insemination.
+The idea behind it is that the cup will keep all of the sperm in place.
 It’s basically a tool to assist the concept behind laying on your back afterwards.

 Does the soft cup method work?